 - Read: Reading is an excellent way to improve your IQ.
 It challenges your mind and helps expand your knowledge.

-- Learn new things: Learning new things helps your brain to make new connections and improve cognitive functions.
+- Learn new things: Learning new things helps your brain make connections and improve cognitive functions.

 - Get enough sleep: Rest is vital for your brain to function correctly.
-Lack of sleep can lead to memory problems, lack of concentration, and poor cognitive performance.
+Sleep can lead to memory problems, lack of concentration, and poor cognitive performance.

 - Eat a healthy diet: Nutrition plays a role in brain development and function.
 Eat foods rich in omega-3 fatty acids, vitamins, and minerals to improve brain health.

-- Challenge yourself: Push yourself out of your comfort zone, and take on new challenges.
-It helps improve your problem-solving skills and cognitive abilities.
+- Challenge yourself: Push yourself out of your comfort zone and take on new challenges.
+This will help improve your problem-solving skills and cognitive abilities.

 - Practice mindfulness: Mindfulness practices can help reduce stress and improve cognitive performance.

-By following these tips, you can improve your IQ and overall brain function.
+Following these tips can improve your IQ and overall brain function.
 Remember, intelligence is not a fixed trait, and it can be improved with effort and dedication.

 Related read: